shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups : Prints all the groups the current user is part of 3-new_owner : Changes the owner of file hell to user betty 4-empty : Creates empty file named hello
+5-execute : Adds exeecute permission to the owner of file hello